freecityhacks/fch-docs/SAFEGUARDING.md

 ## Policy Statement

-*Free City Hacks* believes that everyone we come in contact with, regardless of age, gender identity, disability, sexual orientation or ethnic origin has the right to be protected from all forms of harm, abuse, neglect and exploitation.
+*Yonder Hacks* believes that everyone we come in contact with, regardless of age, gender identity, disability, sexual orientation or ethnic origin has the right to be protected from all forms of harm, abuse, neglect and exploitation.
 We will not tolerate abuse and exploitation by any member of our working team or associated personnel.

 This policy will address the following areas of safeguarding [as appropriate]: child safeguarding, adult safeguarding, data privacy, and protection from sexual exploitation and abuse.
 These key areas of safeguarding may have different policies and procedures associated with them.

-*Free City Hacks* commits to addressing safeguarding and data protection throughout its work, through the three pillars of prevention, reporting and response.
+*Yonder Hacks* commits to addressing safeguarding and data protection throughout its work, through the three pillars of prevention, reporting and response.

 # Prevention

-## Free City Hacks Responsibilities
+## Yonder Hacks Responsibilities

-The working team at *Free City Hacks* will:
+The working team at *Yonder Hacks* will:
 * ensure that all our members have access to, are familiar with, and know their responsibilities within this policy.
 * design and undertake all its programmes and activities in a way that protects people from any risk of harm that may arise from their coming into contact with us.
 This includes the way in which information about individuals involved with our platform is gathered and communciated
 * implement stringent safeguarding procedures when recruiting volunteers, managing positions, deploying responsibilities, and collaborating with associates